StackStorm/st2docs/docs/source/inquiries.rst

 It's very important that each property in the response schema has a proper description, as shown in the default example, as this is what prompts the user for required values when it's time to respond.

-If you provide a value that doesn't conform to the provided schema, an error will be shown, and the workflow will remain paused:
+Since the ``st2`` client has a handle on the schema being used for an Inquiry, it can guide you to provide the right datatypes for each attribute, and won't continue until you do:

 .. code-block:: bash

     ~$ st2 inquiry respond 59ab26af32ed35752062d2dc
-    Should we continue? (boolean): 123
+    continue (boolean): 123
-    ERROR: 400 Client Error: Bad Request
-    MESSAGE: Response did not pass schema validation. for url: http://127.0.0.1:9101/exp/inquiries/59ab26af32ed35752062d2dc

-You can also use the ``-r`` or ``--response`` flag to bypass this interactive mode and provide your own complete JSON object as a string parameter.
-This can be useful for scripted responses:
+    Does not look like boolean.
+Pick from [false, no, nope, nah, n, 1, 0, y, yes, true] Should we continue?

+However, not every response can be done interactively.
+You may even want to script some or all of your Inquiry responses, and may be using tools like `jq` to craft your own JSON payload for a response and wish to simply provide this to the CLI.
+The ``-r`` flag can be used for this:

 .. code-block:: bash

     ~$ st2 inquiry respond -r '{"continue": true}' 59ab26af32ed35752062d2dc

      Response accepted.
-Successful response data to folow...
+Successful response data to follow...
     +----------+--------------------------+
     | Property | Value                    |
     +----------+--------------------------+